-Michelin-starred La Torre is in the former stables, but no trace of the original residents remains in the elegant zabaglione-coloured dining room, decorated with terracotta-tiled floors, arched ceilings, white-linen-topped tables and – the focal point – a grand fireplace.
-As you’d expect, the menu is a love letter to Tuscany: ham from Casentino, piglet from Siena, Chianti snails.
-The dishes are seasonally inspired, with crispy greens and fragrant herbs in spring and rich truffles and wild boar ragù in autumn.
+Michelin-starred La Torre is in the former stables, but no trace of the original residents remains in the elegantly muted dining room, decorated with terracotta-tiled floors, arched ceilings and polished slate tables.
+As you’d expect, the menu is a love letter to Tuscany; executive chef Giovanni Luca Di Pirro uses the finest ingredients sourced from local farmers or directly from the estate's organic garden.
+The dishes are seasonally inspired, with crispy greens and fragrant herbs in spring and rich truffles and wild boar in autumn.
+In summer, diners can eat al fresco on the terrace, overlooking the rolling hills and spectacular sunsets of Chianti.
 La Taverna is the less formal family-friendly restaurant in the castle’s original 12th-century kitchen, serving simple but flavourful Italian fare, pizzas topped with local ingredients, as well as inventive cocktails.
-In the summer, head to the Pavilion for Mediterranean dishes served alfresco, overlooking the Chianti hills.
+In the summer, head to the Pavilion for all-day Mediterranean dining served alfresco amidst vineyards and olive groves.

 The hotel has an excellent location in the Chianti wine region, midway between Florence and Siena, set within the atmospheric hilltop town of Tavarnelle Val di Pesa.